JoKronk/teamruns-client/README.md

 # TeamRun Client

-Teamrun is a client that enables you to play the OpenGOAL version of Jak & Daxter the precursor legacy in a semi multiplayer setting.
+Teamruns is a client that enables you to play the OpenGOAL version of Jak & Daxter the precursor legacy in a semi multiplayer setting.
 Where powercells and certain tasks are shared between players (more to be implemented).

-Teamrun requires a modded version of OpenGOAL to be ran to function that can be found here [ADD LINK], a quick setup guide for everything can also be found here [ADD LINK].
+Teamruns requires a modded version of OpenGOAL to be ran to function that can be found here [ADD LINK], a quick setup guide for everything can also be found here [ADD LINK].

 # Technology